AlgoritmoAlgoritmo/AlgoritmoAlgoritmo.github.io/README.md

 # Game/Unity Programmer

 ## Summary
-I have 5 years of experience making games with Unity.
+I have 5 years of experience making 3D (NSFW and SFW) games with Unity.
 I published them at Itch.io and Steam, for PC and (recently) WebGL.

 ## Skills and abilities
+**Excellent at:**
 - Gameplay programming with C# and Unity
-- Writing unit tests with NUnit and Unity Test Framework
 - Self-learning whatever I need to solve development problems
 - Writing clean/readable code
 - Debugging and bug fixing

+**Proficient at:**
 - Using Unity Profiler and optimize game performance
 - Version control with Git, GitLab and GitHub
+- Writing unit tests with NUnit and Unity Test Framework

+**Familiar with:**
 - Backend programming with Java and SQL
-- Making 3D props and 3D animations using Blender
+- Making 3D props and 3D animations with Blender

 ## Relevant experience